| TREATY:

 ambitions have time to make their preparations.

-concerns and is consequently related to circumstances current
+and is consequently related to circumstances current during the time of its creation.

 for one generation is going to be less so with each succeeding generation.